Events

 -

+Two seniors from the CHS Mighty Bobcat Band have earned seats in the prestigious Texas All-State …

-Brenda Gutner Runs for Mayor of San Angelo
+Brenda Gunter Runs for Mayor of San Angelo

 Local businesswoman Brenda Gunter will be announcing her intention to run for mayor of San Angelo …

-Note: UPDATE: SAPD has a suspect in custody.
-Identity has not yet been released, charges are pending …